Local Weak Limits of Laplace Eigenfunctions: Introduction

 Other interpretations of Berry's conjecture led to upper bounds on $\|\phi_n\|_{L^\infty}$ which were logarithmic in $h_n$ (see for instance \cite[\S 4]{nonnenmacher2013anatomy} and the references therein).
-However, we know since \cite{rudnick1994behaviour} that on some compact hyperbolic manifolds of dimension 3, no such upper bound hold.
+However, we know since \cite{rudnick1994behaviour} that on some compact hyperbolic manifolds of dimension 3, $\|\phi_n\|_{L^\infty}$ can grow polynomially with $h_n$.
 This has led the authors of \cite{rudnick1994behaviour} to say that the eigenfunctions on such manifolds did not satisfy Berry's conjecture; one could hence think that Berry's conjecture should only hold on \emph{generic} manifolds of negative curvature.
-However, since our interpretation of Berry's conjecture does not contradict the results of \cite{rudnick1994behaviour}, we believe it should hold on any manifold (or billiard) whose geodesic flow is chaotic.
+However, since our interpretation of Berry's conjecture does not contradict the results of \cite{rudnick1994behaviour}, we believe it should hold on any manifold of negative curvature (or, more generally, on manifolds whose geodesic flow is Anosov), and in chaotic billiards (in the sense of \cite{chernov2006chaotic}).